pkerpedjiev/emptypipes/_posts/2016-03-03-isochrone-driving-map.md

 <hr>
 <b>How it's made, technically</b>

-For each starting city, an area encompassing 30 degrees norht, east, south and west was subdivided into a .1 degree grid.
+For each starting city, an area encompassing 30 degrees north, east, south and west was subdivided into a .1 degree grid.
 Directions from the starting city to each point were calculated using [graphhopper](https://github.com/graphhopper/graphhopper/) and the OSM map